Renormalizing the Quark-Meson-Diquark Model: RG-consistent Mean-field Approximation

 The concept of RG-consistency was introduced in Ref.~\cite{Braun:2018svj} and has recently been discussed in the context of the $N_f=3$ NJL model in Ref.~\cite{Gholami:2024diy}.
 It requires that the full quantum effective action $\Gamma$ remains independent of the explicit cutoff dependence of $\Gamma_{\Lambda}$,

 In practice, however, this property is not automatically guaranteed if external scales of the theory, such as the temperature or the quark chemical potential, approach the cutoff scale $\Lambda$.

-This problem can be overcome using the FRG.
-The idea is most easily explained for the NJL model \cite{Gholami:2024diy}.
-Suppose the initial conditions are originally given by the effective potential $\Omega_{\Lambda'}^\text{eff}(\sigma,\Delta)$ at some fixed scale $\Lambda'$, e.g., obtained from a vacuum fit at this cutoff scale.
-Then, by formally integrating the flow in vacuum upward to some higher scale $k=\Lambda > \Lambda'$, one can construct a modified initial condition for the effective potential, $\Omega_{\Lambda}^{\text{eff}}(\sigma,\Delta)$, which in vacuum leads to the same infrared effective potential.
+This issue can be resolved using the FRG.
+The underlying idea is most transparently illustrated in the context of the NJL model \cite{Gholami:2024diy}.
+Suppose the initial conditions are originally specified by the effective potential $\Omega_{\Lambda'}^\text{eff}(\sigma,\Delta)$ at some fixed scale $\Lambda'$, for instance obtained via a vacuum fit at that cutoff.
+By formally integrating the flow in vacuum upwards to a higher scale $k=\Lambda > \Lambda'$, one can construct a modified initial condition $\Omega_{\Lambda}^{\text{eff}}(\sigma,\Delta)$, that reproduces the same infrared effective potential in vacuum.
 However, flowing downward from $k=\Lambda$ to $k=0$ yields an RG-consistent effective potential $\Omega_{k=0}^{\text{eff}}(\sigma,\Delta)$ even in the presence of finite external scales, provided that $\Lambda$ is much larger than these scales (e.g., $\Lambda \gg T,\mu$).

-For the QMD model, the general idea is the same.
-A small but important difference is that here the effective potential at the initial UV scale (which from now on we will always call $\Lambda'$) contains an explicitly $\mu$-dependent term, see \eqref{eq:OmegaeffUV}.
-This term, which is not present in the NJL model, originates from the kinetic energy of the diquarks and is essential for the renormalizability of the QMD model.
-In the following we therefore explicitly separate it from the pure vacuum initial condition by writing
+For the QMD model, the general strategy remains the same.
+However, a small but important difference arises: the effective potential at the initial UV scale, denoted henceforth as $\Lambda'$, includes an explicitly $\mu$-dependent term, see \eqref{eq:OmegaeffUV}.
+This term, which is absent in the NJL model, originates from the kinetic energy of the diquarks and is essential for the renormalizability of the QMD model.
+In the following, we therefore explicitly separate it from the pure vacuum initial condition by writing

 where

 is a $T$- and $\mu$-independent starting point, similar to the UV initial condition in the NJL model.

 From this, the RG-consistent initial effective potential at $k=\Lambda$, $\Omega_{\text{rgc},\Lambda}^{\text{eff}}$, can be constructed by integrating the mean-field flow, \eqref{eq:potential_flow}, upward from $\Lambda'$ to $\Lambda$,